Decay estimates for the quadratic tilt-excess of integral varifolds: Approximation by valued functions

 \section{Approximation by $\qspace_Q( \rel^\codim )$ valued functions}

-The purpose of this section is to establish the necessary adaptions and extensions of the approximation by $\qspace_Q ( \rel^\codim )$ valued functions carried out in \cite[2.18]{snulmenn:poincare.v2}.
+The purpose of this section is to establish the necessary adaptions and extensions of the approximation by $\qspace_Q ( \rel^\codim )$ valued functions carried out in \cite[3.15]{snulmenn.poincare}.
 This is done in \ref{lemma:lipschitz_approximation}\,\eqref{item:lipschitz_approximation:yz}--\eqref{item:lipschitz_approximation:poincare} and supplemented by a basic estimate concerning the partial differential equation satisfied by the ``average'' of the approximating function in \ref{lemma:lipschitz_approximation}\,\eqref{item:lipschitz_approximation:pde} leaving the estimates more directly related to the purposes of the present paper to Section \ref{sec:iteration}.
-The results are based on those in \cite[\S 2]{snulmenn:poincare.v2}.
-However, as their statements are sometimes rather long, only the statement of the ``multilayer monotonicity with variable offset'', has been duplicated here in \ref{lemma:multilayer_monotonicity_offset}. \begin{definition} A subset of a topological space is called \emph{universally measurable} if and only if it is measurable with respect to every Borel measure on that space.
+The results are based on those in \cite[\S 3]{snulmenn.poincare}.
+To effectively treat measurability questions the concept of universal measurability is recalled in \ref{def:univ}--\ref{lemma:univ_meas:coarea}. \begin{definition} A subset of a topological space $X$ is called \emph{universally measurable} if and only if it is measurable with respect to every measure $\phi$ on $X$ which has the property that all closed sets are $\phi$ measurable.